TorchDR/TorchDR/benchmarks/faiss/BENCHMARK_RESULTS.md

 **Key insight**: tensor staging pays off most on the IVF build, where the training and add passes dominate, and regrouping pays off most when the loader batch is small.
-Setting `pin_memory=True` on the DataLoader did not help, since the streaming path already uploads through a pinned buffer of its own.
+A follow-up comparison found no benefit from managing a second pinned buffer and CUDA event inside TorchDR, so the implementation leaves pinning to the DataLoader and uses PyTorch's direct transfer otherwise.